 This is just a “flipped over” version of the white blazer and navy trouser, but quite a bit more casual and relaxed.
-And I chose all button-front shirts, just to show the range of possibilities available!Our very simple starting point:
+And I chose all button-front shirts, just to show the range of possibilities available!

 You can wear any possible shade of red, pink, coral, blush, or whatever else the fashion people name these colors:

 If you like yellow, this is a good, classic base with which to wear it!

 I really like the looks of both the mint and the dark olive here – very different colors, but equally at home in this ensemble.

 Turquoise, because… well, most of us really love it!

 Chambray works really well here, as does a softer blue.
 An oxford cotton button-down would be excellent here, too.

 The purples are so pretty… And I think we should all start wearing our rings more often!
 They make much more of a statement to the people who see us than we often realize.
 Don’t limit them to just dressy occasions!

 Simple navy and white looks really good paired with gold accessories – they really change the look of the outfits.